Kat Edmonson: Early life and career

 Born and raised in Houston, Edmonson is the only child of a single mother who enjoyed songs from the Great American Songbook and traditional pop from the 1940s and '50s.
 She wrote her first song at age nine while riding the school bus.
 In 2002, after a year at the College of Charleston in South Carolina, she moved to Austin, Texas, to pursue a music career.

 In 2002 Edmonson auditioned for the second season of American Idol and was one of the Top 48 contestants invited to Hollywood.
 She returned to Austin from Los Angeles and spent several years as a regular in the Austin club scene.
 She worked briefly in real estate but quit her day job in 2005 making the decision to pursue music full time.

 Albums

 In March 2009, her self-released debut album, Take to the Sky, reached the Top 20 on the Billboard magazine jazz chart.
 Way Down Low was released in 2012 following a successful Kickstarter campaign and received a warm critical reception from The New York Times and NPR, reaching No. 1 on the Billboard Heatseekers chart.
+Edmonson described Way Down Lows folk, jazz, rock, pop, and country inspired sound as "vintage pop".
 Her third album, The Big Picture, was released on September 30, 2014, by Sony Masterworks.
 Like her second album, it reached No. 1 on the Billboard Heatseekers chart.